Peter's 12 Rules of Composting

 The following is a quick story to emphasize this point.

-I live on 5-acres outside of Snohomish, Washington, a small town on the “rural fringe”.
-I have constructed several prototype compost systems and tested them with every variety of organic “waste” that I can get my hands on.
+I lived on five acres outside of Snohomish, Washington, a small town on the “rural fringe”.
+I constructed several prototype compost systems and tested them with every variety of organic waste that I can get my hands on.

-Now, I’ve lived at the same place for over 20 years and in that time we had seen a lot of wildlife, but that week – for the first time – we saw a bear.
+During the more than 20 years that my wife and I lived on those five acres we had seen a lot of wildlife, but that week – for the first time – we saw a bear.
 It was the talk of the neighborhood.
 It’s also interesting to note that we haven’t seen a bear since.
 My neighbors know me pretty well and were kind enough not to complain.
-However, they did ask, “What do you have going on over there this time?”
-Which leads me to …
+However, they did ask, “What do you have going on over there this time?”, which leads me to …

-The Second Corollary of Rule 9: “Don’t stink up the neighborhood”
+The Third Corollary of Rule 9: “Don’t stink up the neighborhood”

 Rule 10: Every System Has Constraints